ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 </aside>

 The table name can be provided with a getter.
-This can useful in environments in which it is not actually available (such as tests or deployments):
+This can be useful in environments in which it is not actually available (e.g. tests or deployments):

 ```tsx
 const MyTable = new TableV2({